The General Assembly is a regular meeting of community members.

 Rank projects by loose consensus so that contributors can spot attractive opportunities to work on

 The group meets monthly (or biweekly, as needed) and is convened by the TSC Chair.
-From an OASIS governance perspective, the SSC is considered a subcomittee of the TSC, but in practice, the SSC and TSC have coequal roles in the community.
+From an OASIS governance perspective, the General Assembly is considered a subcomittee of the TSC, but in practice, the General Assembly and TSC have coequal roles in the community.

-Baseline Community Projects are the SSC's way of managing specific objectives for the baseline protocol initiative.
-SSC members commit themselves to one or more of these.
+Baseline Community Projects are the General Assembly's way of managing specific objectives for the baseline protocol initiative.
+General Assembly members commit themselves to one or more of these.

-To be an SSC member means you are standing up -- alone or with a group of members -- to be accountable for one or more projects of the Baseline Protocol Initiative.
+To be an General Assembly member means you are standing up -- alone or with a group of members -- to be accountable for one or more projects of the Baseline Protocol Initiative.

-While others may do the development and task-work, an SSC member commits to articulating and prioritizing the work, identifying community members and others who can do the work, and using whatever incentive structure is available (or whatever influence one has) to help ensure the work gets done.
+While others may do the development and task-work, a General Assembly member commits to articulating and prioritizing the work, identifying community members and others who can do the work, and using whatever incentive structure is available (or whatever influence one has) to help ensure the work gets done.

 Here's a snapshot of the project roadmap in the baseline protocol's Zenhub dashboard: